 Example 2:

-Let us take another example to illustrate the Super-D numbers C++.
+Let's consider another instance to demonstrate the Super-D numbers in C++.

 <p>#include <iostream></p>